 Milan

 Many people choose to extend their walking tour in Italy by visiting Milan.
-This could be easily done if you have booked Hedonistic Hiking's The Jewels of Piedmont, The Italian Alps, or Slovenia and Friuli.
+This could be easily done if you have booked Hedonistic Hiking's The Jewels of Piedmont, The Best of the Italian Alps, The Italian Lakes or Slovenia and Friuli.

 Italy's economic if not political centre, Milan is the capital of business, high finance and high fashion, with a population of around 1.3 million.
 As a fascist stronghold at the start of the Second World War the city was badly bombed by Allied raids, so much of the architecture is relatively contemporary in style.
 It is not possible to mention Milan without reference to its love-affair with football - two of Italy's best teams have their home here and, of course, if you love designer shopping, then this is the city for you.